AndreeaMocanu18/Testare_Manuala/Database_Project_For_Studenti.md

  <h2><li>DQL (Data Query Language)</li></h2>

-After the testing process, I deleted the data that was no longer relevant in order to preserve the database clean:
+<ol>After the testing process, I deleted the data that was no longer relevant in order to preserve the database clean:

 <em>alter table informatii_studenti
-drop column CNP;</em> - to delete the column CNP from the table informatii_studenti
+drop column CNP;</em> - to delete the column CNP from the table informatii_studenti</ol>

 In order to simulate various scenarios that might happen in real life I created the following queries that would cover multiple potential real-life situations: